 - At the referral meeting, the team and/or team manager will make a judgement as to the nature of the referral and the degree of urgency.
-This judgement will take into account the best information available to the worker (ie whether the referrer has stated whether the referral is 'routine' or 'urgent'). - In the case of routine referrals, decisions on the response to a referral must be made within five working days, and in the case of an urgent referral, appropriate action must be taken within a maximum of five working days of receipt.
+This judgement will take into account the best information available to the worker (ie whether the referrer has stated whether the referral is 'routine' or 'urgent'). - 6.6 Service users must at minimum be given a choice of time and date of appointment and all appointments must be made within the national timeframes, which are set out within the Appointments Policy. - 6.7 Where a service user is to see a consultant for their first appointment, all such appointments are made by the Trust's Appointment Centre.
+During 2007 referrals into the Trust will begin to be received electronically and the Appointment Centre will begin to make all first appointments.